christianhujer/expensereport/README.md

 - [Rust](expensereport-rust/)

 ### Solution Rationale
 - Make adding the new requirement (lunch with an expense limit 2000) as easy and simple and error-free as possible.
-That means solving the OCP-violation of `printReport()`.
+That means solving the OCP-violations of `printReport()`.
 - Small ("atomic") functions.
 Extract until you can no longer reasonably extract further methods.
+- A balance between a language independent design expressed idiomatic in the target language.

 ## Credits and License
 I first encountered the ExpenseReport example during a bootcamp at Equal Experts.